Iota-School/nonvisual_data_science/pandas_fundamentals/sections/synthesis.md

 ```python
 df.columns
 ```
-Earlier I said the output of this command is a list-like object Unfortunately, this data type (the Pandas index) is somewhat annoying to review as a screen reader user.
+Earlier I said the output of this command is a list-like object.
+Unfortunately, this data type (the Pandas index) is somewhat annoying to review as a screen reader user.
 If you'd like to review the output one line at a time, you can convert the index to a normal Python list with the `list()` function:

 ```python
 list(df.columns)